MatZar01/KrakN/README.md

 ## Use examples

-#### Example below demonstrate classifications obtained using KrakN:
+#### Examples below demonstrate classifications obtained using KrakN:

 ![](https://i.ibb.co/8bL6B9G/out1.png)
 >A fragment of KrakN output of concrete wall 120MP orthomosaic.
 Second image in row is the defect mask to use for damage management.
 On the last image, the defects are marked with bounding boxes.
 The width of defects is below 0,2mm.